The History of the International Standard Book Number

 Summary

 The International Standard Book Number (ISBN) has been used to uniquely identify books for over 50 years.
 The system was created in the 1960s by the British Publishers Association Distribution and Methods Committee, under the direction of Gordon Foster, an Emeritus professor of Statistics at Trinity College in Dublin.
 The original 9-digit code was expanded to a 10-digit code in 1970, known as ISO Standard 2108.
 In 2005, anticipating a shortage of available ISBNs, the ISO transitioned the system to 13 digits as part of the European Article Number standard.
-10-digit ISBNs are prepended with 978, known as a "Bookland" prefix, and given a new check digit to fit in the new system.
+10-digit legacy ISBNs are prepended with 978, known as a "Bookland" prefix, and given a new check digit to fit in the new system.
 When these ISBNs run out, new ISBNs will be assigned in the 979 space of the EAN system.

 ISBN stands for International Standard Book Number.
 It is a unique (exceptions exist) numeric identifier for books.
 The ISBN system currently has assigned tens of millions of numbers representing unique works.
 The origins of the international standard book number date back to the 1960s.